Bede Eke

 Bede Uchenna Eke (born in 1972 in Nguru Umuaro, Ngor Okpala Local Government Area of Imo State, Nigeria) is a politician and lawmaker in the House of Representatives at the National Assembly, representing Aboh Mbaise/Ngor Okpala Federal Constituency.
+He was succeeded by Albert Chibuzo Agulanna.

 Early life and education

 In 1985, Hon.
 Bede Eke began his education at Umuaro Community Primary School and graduated with a First School Leaving Certificate.
 He attended Nguru Umuaro Community College and acquired West African Examinations Council in 1991.
 He attended Imo State University and obtained a bachelor's degree.

 Political career

 In 2015, Eke was elected under the platform of the People's Democratic Party (PDP) in the 2015 Nigerian general election to represent Aboh Mbaise/Ngor Okpala Constituency at the House of Representatives (Nigeria).
 In 2019, he was re-elected by the people of Aboh Mbaise/Ngor Okpala for a second term.

 In 2009, no fewer than ten indigent undergraduates from Ngor-Okpala began studying in various tertiary institutions in Nigeria courtesy of his scholarship programme.

-In 2017, Eke proposed stiffer penalties for contravention of the Copyright Act, He also proposed creation of a law that disqualifies Nigerians older than 70 from contesting in presidential election.
+In 2017, Eke proposed stiffer penalties for contravention of the Copyright Act, He also proposed creation of a law that disqualifies Nigerians older than 70 from contesting in the presidential election.